henryseg/Veering/README.md

 ### Installation

-To install Veering inside Sage via the command line type:
+To install/uninstall veering inside Sage via the command line, using pip, type:

     sage -pip install veering

+or

+    sage -pip uninstall veering

-If you wish to install in Python, replace `sage -pip` by `pip` in the above command.
+For installation into your system's Python, replace `sage -pip` by `pip3` (or just `pip` depending on your Python installation).

-Essentially all of the veering code relies on regina; some of it relies on snappy and some on SageMath.
+Essentially all of the veering code relies on regina; some of it relies on snappy and some relies on SageMath.
 Other parts rely on the Python vector graphics package pyx.
 Installation instructions for SageMath, snappy, and regina can be found at the following webpages:

 https://doc.sagemath.org/html/en/installation/ \